rerun-io/rerun/docs/content/howto/visualization/configure-viewer-through-code.md

 The blueprint has two additional parameters that influence the behavior of the viewer:

--   `auto_space_views` controls whether the Viewer will automatically create space views for entities that are not explicitly included in the blueprint.
+-   `auto_views` controls whether the Viewer will automatically create space views for entities that are not explicitly included in the blueprint.
 -   `auto_layout` controls whether the Viewer should automatically layout the containers when introducing new space-views.

 If you pass in your own `SpaceView` or `Container` objects, these will both default to `False` so that the Blueprint